One killed as southeast Australia experiences widespread bushfires

 NEW MOTHER IS ON THE ROAD TO RECOVERY AFTER LOSING EVERYTHING IN PALISADES FIRE

-Since the latest update from officials, conditions have progressively worsened as gusty winds combined with hot and dry conditions have fueled the expansion of the bushfire through Victoria near Longwood and Mount Lawson.
+Over the weekend, officials warned that conditions of the bushfires had progressively worsened as gusty winds combined with hot and dry conditions fueled the expansion of the fire through Victoria near Longwood and Mount Lawson.

 This handout photo from the CFA Wandong Fire Brigade posted on their Facebook page taken on January 7, 2026 and released on January 8 shows a bushfire burning near the town of Longwood, northern Victoria.
 Firefighters warned millions of Australians of "catastrophic" bushfire dangers on January 8 as they battled multiple blazes stoked by a heatwave blanketing the country.
 (Photo by Kylie Shingles / CFA WANDONG FIRE BRIGADE / AFP via Getty Images) / RESTRICTED TO EDITORIAL USE - MANDATORY CREDIT "AFP PHOTO/CFA Wandong Fire Brigade/Kylie Shingles - NO MARKETING NO ADVERTISING CAMPAIGNS - DISTRIBUTED AS A SERVICE TO CLIENTS